ANDREWAHN-UK/tax-calculator/TESTING.md

-This is the testing section of the readme, palced in a separate file:
+This is the testing section of the readme, placed in a separate file:
 - - - -
 **8. Testing:**
 - - - -